-Fee Category 2014 2015
+Fee Category 2015 2016

-Audit Fees \$ 496,462 \$ 551,986
+Audit Fees \$ 551,986 \$ 344,500

-Audit-Related Fees
+Audit-Related Fees \$ 116,000

 Tax Fees

 All Other Fees

-Total Fees \$ 496,462 \$ 551,986
+Total Fees \$ 551 086 \$ 460 500

-Audit Fees: Audit Fees consist of fees billed for professional services performed by Grant Thornton LLP for the audit of our annual financial statements, the review of interim consolidated financial statements, and related services that are normally provided in connection with registration statements, including the registration statement for the IPO.
-Included in the 2015 Audit Fees is \$104,072 of fees billed in connection with the IPO.
+Audit Fees: Audit Fees consist of fees billed for professional services performed by Deloitte & Touche LLP and Grant Thornton LLP, as applicable, for the audit of our annual financial statements, the review of interim consolidated financial statements, and related services that are normally provided in connection with registration statements, including the registration statement for the IPO for the fiscal year ended December 31, 2015 and the registration statements for the follow on offerings for the fiscal year ended December 31, 2016.
+Included in the 2015 Audit Fees is \$104,072 of fees billed in connection with the IPO billed by Grant Thomton LLP.

 Audit-Related Fees: Audit Related Fees may consist of fees billed by an independent registered public accounting firm for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements.
-There were no such fees incurred by the company in 2015 or 2014.
+Such amount includes fees billed by Deloitte & Touche LLP for services provided in connection with the submission of our Registration Statement on Form S-3 and related prospectus supplements for our follow-on public offering during the year ended December 31, 2016.

 Tax Fees: Tax Fees may consist of fees for professional services, including tax consulting and compliance performed by an independent registered public accounting firm.
-There were no such fees incurred in 2015 or 2014.
+There were no such fees incurred in 2016 or 2015.

-All Other Fees: There were no such fees incurred in 2015 or 2014.
+All Other Fees: There were no such fees incurred in 2016 or 2015.

-The audit committee has considered the services listed above to be compatible with maintaining Grant Thornton LLP's independence.
+The audit committee has considered the services listed above to be compatible with maintaining Deloitte & Touche LLP's independence.